Shelly Colvin: Fashion

-Shelly has been featured in The Fader Magazine's 'On The Street column, and in the film series 'Jake Davis Test Shots' in W Magazine.
+Colvin has been featured in The Fader magazine's "On the Street" column, and in the film series "Jake Davis Test Shots" in W magazine.

-She has performed at several Billy Reid functions including performances at Shindig, Fashion Night Out (along with her band Brown's Ferry) and Billy Reid's 2011 Fashion Week Show along with Keegan DeWitt and Cory Chisel in February 2012, She worked as a stylist for Mumford and Sons and The Civil Wars at the Grammys and the Punch Brothers for their performance on The Tonight Show with Jay Leno.
+She has performed at several Billy Reid functions including performances at Shindig, Fashion Night Out (along with her band Brown's Ferry) and Reid's 2011 Fashion Week Show along with Keegan DeWitt and Cory Chisel in February 2012, she worked as a stylist for Mumford and Sons and The Civil Wars at the Grammys and the Punch Brothers for their performance on The Tonight Show with Jay Leno.

 Film and television

-When first moving to California after graduating college, Shelly landed a role on VH1's Rock The House in 2003.
-She was a yoga teacher in the Michael Bay's The Island and played a small role in Spider-Man 3.
-In 2011 Shelly played a guitar player in Mary Steenburgen's band for the FX television show Outlaw Country.
+When first moving to California after graduating college, Colvin landed a role on VH1's Rock the House in 2003.
+She portrayed a yoga teacher in Michael Bay's The Island and played a small role in Spider-Man 3.
+In 2011 Colvin played a guitar player in Mary Steenburgen's band for the FX television series Outlaw Country.